albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 The promise is not "more seats."
 It is "a different operating system for American democracy."

 That operating system must debut as a unified whole.
-The First FEMA Election must therefore be:
+The First CEMA Election must therefore be:

 - The first expanded election (510 seats)
 - The first STAR voting election